JackHallowEaglercraft/MineXLauncher-Beta/README.md

 ## Usage
 Just host it and use it!
 ## Contributing
-Contributions to MineXLauncher-Beta are welcome!
+Contributions to Eaglercraft Client are welcome!
 If you encounter any issues or have ideas for enhancements, feel free to submit a pull request or open an issue on the repository.